Tampin (town): History

 On 11 March 1889, the Governor of the Straits Settlements, Sir Cecil Smith, held a meeting with the rulers of Jelebu, Sungai Ujong, Rembau, Seri Menanti and Tampin.
 The purpose of this meeting was to combine the districts to better manage them under British rule.
 Tampin, Rembau and Seri Menanti agreed to the proposal and were united as the Seri Menanti Confederation.
 The newly formed confederation accepted Martin Lister as its first British Resident.

+At least as late as November 1933, customs control once existed at the Negeri Sembilan-Malacca boundary, where goods passing through the boundary from both sides may be subjected to customs inspection and duties imposed by the Federated Malay States government.
+There were at least two customs gates erected in Tampin, one at the main street of Tampin (Jalan Besar), while the other at Kendong.
+After World War II, customs control between the states was abolished.

 After the independence of Malaya in 1957, Negeri Sembilan and its districts started forming local administrative councils.
-Formerly known as the Tampin Town Board, the Tampin District Council was established on 1st of July 1980, as a result of a restructure of the state via the Local Government Act of 1976.
+Formerly known as the Tampin Town Board, the Tampin District Council was established on 1 July 1980, as a result of a restructure of the state via the Local Government Act 1976.

 Politics

 Tampin is a parliamentary constituency in the Dewan Rakyat of the Malaysian Parliament.
-The current Member of Parliament is Hasan Bahrom of federal ruling coalition, Pakatan Harapan.

-In turn, Tampin provides 3 seats to the Negeri Sembilan State Legislative Assembly:
+The current Member of Parliament since the 2022 Malaysian general election is Mohd Isam Mohd Isa, an UMNO member under Barisan Nasional.
+The previous Member of Parliament for Tampin between 2018 and 2022 is Hasan Bahrom, an AMANAH member under the Pakatan Harapan coalition.